 Advantages of mutual funds over ETFs

-The key advantage of mutual funds is that they give you a chance of beating the overall stock market returns by employing advanced stock, commodity, and currency selection criteria and being flexible according to the current market situation.
+The key advantage of mutual funds is that they allow you to beat the overall stock market returns by employing advanced stock, commodity, and currency selection criteria and being flexible according to the current market situation.

-History has proven that you have a one in three chance of beating the market with a mutual fund, and considering the transaction commissions and ongoing fees are generally five times higher, this might not make sense for most investors.
+History has proven that you have a one in three chance of beating the market with a mutual fund and considering the transaction commissions.
+Ongoing fees are generally five times higher; this might not make sense for most investors.

 ETF or mutual fund?

 ETFs are the best choice if you want to actively control your investments, buy and sell your shares, and avoid excessive taxes.
-If you seek low effort maintenance, active management from professional teams of portfolio managers with a 30% chance of market outperformance, then mutual funds are a good choice.
+Mutual funds are a good choice if you seek low-effort maintenance and active management from professional teams of portfolio managers with a 30% chance of market outperformance.

 ETF vs. mutual fund tax

-ETFs are more tax-efficient because most buying and selling of shares in the fund occurs between investors, meaning the ETF does not need to actively sell the shares on the market, therefore, avoiding capital gains tax.
+ETFs are more tax-efficient because most buying and selling of shares in the fund occurs between investors, meaning the ETF does not need to actively sell the shares on the market actively, avoiding capital gains tax.
 When you sell shares in a mutual fund, they sell on your behalf, meaning you are liable instantly for capital gains tax.

 Are ETFs better than mutual funds?

 ETFs are the better choice if you want total control over your fund investments or want to invest in index funds.
-If you prefer to have your funds managed for you with the chance of better than average returns at the cost of higher commissions and costs, mutual funds are a good choice.
+Mutual funds are a good choice if you prefer to have your funds managed for you with the chance of better-than-average returns at higher commissions and costs.

 Are mutual funds better than ETFs?